 For serving, I definitely recommend a festively green dip.
 I mean, especially if you’re serving a leprechaun, you have to go with green!
-Our favorite is our Edamame Hummus.
-Don’t worry – it’s really easy!
-You just toss everything in the food processor!
+Our favorites are our Edamame Hummus and our 5-Minute Avocado Ranch Dip.

 Now you’re all ready for whatever St. Patrick’s Day brings – whether it’s a trap filled with leprechauns or just an attack of the munchies!
 Because these healthy skewers aren’t just good fuel for mythical green dudes – they can keep you going strong all day, too.
 Happy St. Patrick’s Day!